-Hotel Eyjafjallajökull: 16 double / twin en-suite rooms and two single en-suite rooms, in a special wing close to the restaurant/service building.
+Hotel Eyjafjallajökull: 16 double / twin en-suite rooms and two single en-suite rooms, in a separate wing close to the restaurant/service building.

 Cottages three sizes:

-- Ten 3-person, B-category cottages (20 m2/ 215 ft2) with one little bed-room (sleeps three people), bathroom and living room (bed in the living room).
+- Ten 3-person, B-category cottages (20 m2/ 215 ft2) with one small bedroom (sleeps three people), bathroom and living room (sgl bed in the living room).

 - Nine 3-person A-category cabins (15 m2 / 161 ft2) with sleeping and cooking facilities in the same room (two beds and one bunk).
 Bathroom.